Gauge-invariant gravitational waves in matter beyond linearized gravity: Summary

-In summary, we show how to reinstate gauge invariance within a reduced theory of weakly nonlinear GWs in a general background metric and in the presence of matter.
-First, we propose an exactly gauge-invariant QL theory, in which GWs are governed by linear equations but also affect the background metric on scales large compared to their wavelength.
-As a corollary, we also report the gauge-invariant GO of linear dispersive GWs in a general background and discuss vacuum waves as an example.
-We also show how gauge invariance can be maintained within a given accuracy if nonlinearities are included up to an arbitrary order in the GW amplitude.
-In a follow-up paper, we will combine these results with those of our earlier \Ref{my:gwponder}, where the action $\smash{S^{(2)}}$ was explicitly calculated for GWs interacting with a neutral gas and ponderomotive GW effects were introduced.
-This will lead to a rigorous variational GO theory of GWs in a neutral gas, where GWs are hybridized with kinetic sound waves.
+In summary, we show how to keep the theory of dispersive GWs gauge-invariant beyond the linear approximation and, in particular, obtain an unambiguous gauge-invariant expression for the energy--momentum of a GW in dispersive medium [\Eq{eq:Tab}].
+Using analytic tools from plasma physics, we propose an exactly gauge-invariant QL theory, in which GWs are governed by linear equations (\Sec{sec:linear}) but also affect the background metric on scales large compared to their wavelength (\Sec{sec:QL}).
+As a corollary, the gauge-invariant GO of linear dispersive GWs in a general background is formulated (\Sec{sec:GO}).
+As an example, we show how the well-known properties of vacuum GWs are naturally and concisely yielded by our theory in a manifestly gauge-invariant form (Secs.~\ref{sec:mink} and \ref{sec:qlvac}).
+We also show how the gauge invariance can be maintained within a given accuracy to an arbitrary order in the GW amplitude (\Sec{sec:euler}).
+These results are intended to form a physically meaningful framework for studying dispersive GWs in matter.

 This material is based upon the work supported by National Science Foundation under the grant No. PHY~1903130.